Nawaz Sharif Fast Facts

 July 17, 2009 - Pakistan's Supreme Court clears Sharif of hijacking charges, paving the way for him to legally run for office.

 April 19, 2010 - Pakistani President Asif Ali Zardari voluntarily signs the 18th Amendment to the constitution, significantly diminishing his powers.
-Among the sweeping changes is a measure removing the two term limit for prime ministers, allowing Sharif to vie for a third term.
+Among the sweeping changes is a measure removing the two-term limit for prime ministers, allowing Sharif to vie for a third term.

 June 5, 2013 - Is elected prime minister of Pakistan.

 August 30, 2014 - Sharif announces in a statement that he will not resign.
-He has vowed to remain on the job in spite of violent demonstrations.
+He has vowed to remain on the job despite violent demonstrations.
 The protesters have accused him of rigging last year's elections that allowed his party to take power.

 December 16, 2014 - Sharif lifts the 2008 moratorium on the death penalty after the Taliban attack a school, killing 145 people, most of them children.
 He also announces "that the distinction between good and bad Taliban will not be continued at any level."